Gather around the campfire y’all – we’re going to be talking about acoustic guitars for beginners.

 The steel-string format is also deemed to be more versatile in terms of sonic application due to the many-body shapes and bracing patterns they tend to come in.
 Due to their twangier nature, you can often see them being used for country or bluegrass runs.
 Fingerstyle artists have also taken a liking to the tones of steel strings with virtuosos like Sungha Jung and Tommy Emmanuel making them their instruments of choice.

 Perhaps you’re not keen on becoming a technical player and would just like to accompany yourself while you croon away.
 Well, the steel-string acoustic can do that too!
-Its more complex EQ range complement voices really well, hence why they’ve become one of the most popular instruments for singer-songwriters and folk singers.
+Its more complex EQ range complements voices really well, hence why they’ve become one of the most popular instruments for singer-songwriters and folk singers.

 So what are they exactly?
 Well, conventional acoustic guitars are self-amplifying – using the guitar’s soundbox as a natural amplifier.
 However, there’s a limit to how loud you can play using unaugmented means.
 So if you’re looking to play for a large audience you may need some electric assistance.

-This is where the electro side of things come in.
+This is where the electro side of things comes in.
 By using a built-in pickup (piezo, preamp, etc) and plugging straight into a PA system or an acoustic amplifier, you can get your music heard throughout the crowd with ease.

 Additionally, having the built-in pickup also helps tremendously if you are thinking of recording too.
 Just plug in your electro-acoustic into an audio interface and you’ll be able to record clean signals right into your DAW without the hassle of dealing with soundproofing, microphone placement, and other various production headaches.